strategicdata/pmhc-mds-spec/table/service-contact/modality.rst

   - If 'Face to Face' is selected a valid Australian postcode must be entered for Service Contact Postcode.
 The unknown postcode is not valid.

+4 - Internet-based
+    Includes email communication, that would normally warrant a dated entry in the clinical record of the client, involving a third party, such as a carer or family member, and/or other professional or mental health worker, or other service provider.

-If Service Contact Modality is not 'Face to Face' the postcode must be entered as unknown 9999.
+Note: If Service Contact Modality is not 'Face to Face' the postcode must be entered as unknown 9999.